johnrnelson/johnrnelson.github.io/css/README.md

 # Cascading Style Sheets
-Use this folder to style the mark up in the HTML.
+All of the styles in this folder were created by me for this site.